The Light of the World

 What is the light that is spoken of in this chapter?
 The light represents our Lord and our God as St. John said earlier “The true light, which gives light to everyone, was coming into the world” (John 1:9).
 When Jesus had said to them “The light is among you for a little while longer” (John 12:35), the Lord was indicating that His death was temporary.
 Fr.
 Tadros Malaty contemplates that Jesus’s intention in saying this to the Jews was to motivate them to believe in Him, and he

-How do we gain this light into our soul?
+How do we gain this light into our souls?
 “While you have the light, believe in the light, that you may become sons of light” (John 12:36).
 We obtain this light through the contemplation of God which leads to the inward movement; from darkness to light, from material to divine, which is our hoped-for salvation.
-Additionally, once we are enlightened, we ourselves begin to illuminate.
-Since the entrance of light changes us to light, the result is that we begin to take others’ hands and lead them into the light we have experienced and enjoyed.
+Additionally, once we are enlightened, we begin to illuminate.
+Since the entrance of light changes us to light, then the result is that we begin to take others’ hands and lead them into the light we have experienced and enjoyed.

 Let the Gospel enlighten our souls to see the correct path and become children of the Light and sons of God.
 “Your word is a lamp to my feet, and a light to my path”.
 (Psalm 119:105).